lpender/ecotonics_blog/_posts/2019-11-18-modern-theme-development-in-shopify-part-1.md

 Luckily, we aren't going to find a lot of private API keys in the Liquid code anyway.
 Because `Liquid` is already a view layer, it's not able to perform server-to-server calls.
+There are already few secrets in `Liquid` code (with some exceptions, i.e. values that are hashed before being surfaced).

-One reason you might wish to add `ENV` variables is if your Shopify theme relies on custom apps to extend functionalities.
+One reason you might wish to add `ENV` variables is if your Shopify theme relies on custom apps.
 In this case, you would want your `staging` _store_ to access the corresponding assets on your `staging` _app_ so that you can properly run acceptance.

-We put config right into the JavaScript:
+We put configuration right into the JavaScript:

 ```
 # assets/js/env/index.js